What is a recall on a car?

 If you don't have an individual vehicle's VIN or license plate number, searching by the make and model may still turn up issued recalls.
 If you're able to include a specific trim level, that may help narrow the search as recalls may apply to some trim levels of a model, but not others.

-How to search if your vehicle has a recall on Bumper
+How to check if your car has an open recall

 Bumper vehicle history reports may include recalls as part of the data.
 To try to see if a vehicle may have any recalls, simply run a Bumper search by VIN, license plate number or make and model.
 If there are any safety recalls included in the history report, they'll be listed in the "recalls" section.

 Types of vehicle recalls

 Car recalls fall under one of three categories: Car seat recalls, tire recalls or vehicle equipment recalls.
 It's possible for a vehicle to have multiple recalls from different categories.
 If issued, a recall will summarize the problem, outline potential consequences if they aren't fixed and prescribe the remedy to be carried out by the manufacturer.

 Tires may be recalled if they show that they're prone to blowouts, punctures, sidewall separations or any other failures that may render them unsafe.
 Most car manufacturers do not produce their own tires, so a tire recall would only apply to models sold with the recalled tires; other trim levels of the same model sold with different tires may not need to be recalled.

 These recalls are overseen by the NHTSA, but they don't often pertain to vehicle manufacturers.
 Instead, they typically concern the manufacturers of child safety seats designed to be used in cars.
 While some cars do come with integrated child seats, to this author’s knowledge, there are currently (at the time of this writing) no such recalls on the NHTSA's recalls list.